 At the beginning of last year we decided to give juicing another chance.
 In retrospect we’d been too hasty in our decision to give Oscar away (although we don’t regret it for a minute, because Athena took to juicing like a champ) and so we felt we should give it another shake.

-This time we settled on a chrome Oscar DA1000, because you know, why not?
+This time we settled on the chrome version, because you know, why not?
 It was winter at the time and in our infinite wisdom we decided a juice fast would be an excellent way to kick off our newly rekindled love affair with the juicing lifestyle.

 You know how in winter your body craves warm, grounding food like hearty stews and curries?
 Well we didn’t take that into account at all.
 Not surprisingly, we were miserable and cantankerous by day three of what was supposed to be a 10-day juice fast.

 We quit and were instantly much nicer people to be around.
 We stuffed Oscar in the cupboard so as not to be reminded of our stupid decision.
 A few months later Oscar went to live with a friend of ours (but not before she first crossed my palm with cold, hard cash).
 I hear they’re very happy.

 Our Blending Story

 The hippies (as we affectionately refer to Beryn and Peter) are also huge proponents of smoothies.
 Not those milkshakes full of yoghurt, milk and peanut butter that masquerade as smoothies, but the bona fide ‘health in a glass’ ones made from spinach, superfoods and brightly coloured berries.

 They whip their smoothies up in the Rolls Royce of blenders: the Vitamix.
 Along with blending, this thing makes soup, nut butters and will probably drive your kids to school if you ask nicely.
 The price tag will make you weep, but according to those in the know, it’s worth every cent.
 Maybe one day.
 Sigh.